PhilipQuirke/SkyCombAnalystHelp/README.md

 The [Drone](./Drone.md) page has more detail on the input videos, their contents and accuracy, obtaining ground elevation data, and how to view this metadata.

-The [Usage](./Usage.md) page has more detail on flying drone data collection missions.
+The [End to End Usage](./Usage.md) page has more detail on flying drone data collection missions.

 ## Run Configuration
 The image-processing model applied to the input video is controlled by many configuration settings.